 Dominican peso.
 Major credit cards are widely accepted.

 All British citizens require a tourist card to enter the Dominican Republic, which can be obtained on arrival at the airport at a cost of US$10 or equivalent.
-Passports should be valid for 6 months after the return date of your holiday.
+Passports should be valid for the duration of your stay in the Dominican Republic.